FlappyBirdTerra/terra-money-grants/Terra Grant Proposal Template.md

 ## Project Overview

-Flappy Bird on Terra will bring back the legendary Flappy Bird mobile game, (with the [gaming rights IP](https://trademarks.justia.com/861/88/flappy-86188824.html) - to now be held in the Terra Treasury as an NFT), for a buildout in Web3 - combining NFT’s, play-to-earn [P2E] gaming mechanics and the addictive core loop of the original title as a casual gaming mobile dAPP.
+Flappy Bird on Terra will bring back the legendary Flappy Bird mobile game, (with the [gaming rights IP](https://trademarks.justia.com/861/88/flappy-86188824.html) - to now be held in the Terra Treasury as an NFT), for a buildout in Web3 - combining NFTs, play-to-earn [p2e] gaming mechanics and the addictive core loop of the original title - all as a casual gaming mobile dAPP.

 ### Overview

 The original Flappy Bird, as released in 2013, is an arcade-style game in which the player controls the character (a bird), which moves persistently to the right.
 Players are tasked with navigating the bird through pairs of pipes that have equally sized gaps placed at random heights.
 Each successful pass through a pair of pipes would award the player one point.
 Colliding with a pipe or the ground ended the gameplay.

-Due to its addictive core loop, ease of access (mobile-no active internet required), and frustratingly difficult gameplay, Flappy became a cult classic, generating 50 million downloads by January 2014, making it one of the top free games on the Android and iOS app stores.
+Due to its addictive core loop, ease of access (mobile and no active internet required during gameplay), and frustratingly difficult gameplay, Flappy became a cult classic, generating 50 million downloads by January 2014, making it one of the top free games on the Android and iOS app stores.
 With our ownership of the Flappy Bird IP in hand, we aim to recapture the magic of the original Flappy Bird brand, while adding the best that Web 3.0 has to offer.

-Flappy Bird on Terra will utilize Anchor’s API to leverage it’s yield earning components, transforming Flappy Bird into a Web 3.0 level progression game allowing for advancement, achievements, NFT’s and P2E mechanics (an asymmetric reward distribution based on player progress).
+Flappy Bird on Terra will utilize Anchor’s API to leverage its yield earning components, transforming Flappy Bird into a Web 3.0 level progression game allowing for advancement, achievements, NFTs and p2e mechanics (an asymmetric reward distribution based on player progress).

 We have decided to relaunch the title now, having owned the Flappy Bird IP since 2018 but not finding the proper timing/ecosystem to execute on our vision until now.
-With so many clones and knockoffs of Flappy - in name and game-play, reintroduction of the original brand only became captivating with the P2E revolution taking place in Web 3.0.
-Terra, through the Anchor protocol, is uniquely positioned to support the first casual P2E game in the space, differentiated from all the current role playing and NFT games currently saturating the space.
-We see the reintroduction of the Flappy Bird brand into Web 3.0 as a major win for casual/social gaming and a bridge between mobile (Web 2.0) and P2E (Web 3.0)
+With so many clones and knockoffs of Flappy - in name and game-play, reintroduction of the original brand only became captivating with the p2e revolution taking place in Web 3.0.
+Terra, through the Anchor protocol, is uniquely positioned to support the first casual p2e game in the space, differentiated from all the current role playing and NFT games currently saturating the space.
+We see the reintroduction of the Flappy Bird brand into Web 3.0 as a major win for casual/social gaming and a bridge between mobile (Web 2.0) and p2e (Web 3.0)

 ### Project Details